phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 547455
+#Total Number of Tweets: 1150079
-#Number of Clinton Tweets: 430584
+#Number of Trump Tweets: 548111
-#Number of Rubio Tweets: 162871
+#Number of Clinton Tweets: 430869
-#Number of Sanders Tweets: 156105
+#Number of Rubio Tweets: 163019
-#Number of Carson Tweets: 86613
+#Number of Sanders Tweets: 156254
-#Number of Bush Tweets: 56326
+#Number of Carson Tweets: 86718
-#Total Number of Tweets:
+#Number of Bush Tweets: 56397
 ---